iktakahiro/dddpy/README.md

-# Python DDD Example and Techniques
+# Python DDD & Onion-Architecture Example and Techniques

 [![A workflow to run test](https://github.com/iktakahiro/dddpy/actions/workflows/test.yml/badge.svg)](https://github.com/iktakahiro/dddpy/actions/workflows/test.yml)

-*NOTE: This repository is an example to explain 'how to implement DDD architecture on a Python web application'.
-If you will to use this as a reference, add your implementation of authentication and security before deploying to the real world!!*
+**NOTE**: This repository is an example to demonstrate "how to implement DDD architecture in a Python web application."
+If you use this as a reference, ensure to implement authentication and security before deploying it to a real-world environment!

 * My blog post: https://iktakahiro.dev/python-ddd-onion-architecture